 What is a JSON Formatter?

-How to Use the JSON Formatter
+How to Use

-- Click Format / Beautify to get properly indented, readable JSON
+- Click Format / Beautify to get properly indented, readable JSON in the right output pane

 - Or click Minify to compress JSON by removing all whitespace